 Note - When generated, a state file will have read permissions for all users.
-However, because the state file contains clear text passwords, it is recommended that you change the file permissions to restrict read and writeaccess to the user root.
+However, because the state file contains clear text passwords, the best practice is for you to change the file permissions to restrict read and writeaccess to the user root.